Easy Pasta Salad Recipes You'll Be Making All Summer Long

 Recipe: Confetti Pasta Salad

 Feta cheese, grape tomatoes, and red onion give this pasta salad recipe Greek flair, and the star ingredient—dill—adds a punch of flavor to the combination.
 The key is chopping all the vegetables so you get the salad's full flavors in every bite.
-The vinaigrette brings the bite of fresh lemon juice, a subtle touch and the hint of spice from pressed garlic, and the heat of Dijon mustard to this Greek-inspired dish.
+The vinaigrette brings the hit of fresh lemon juice, the hint of spice from pressed garlic, and the heat of Dijon mustard to this Greek-inspired dish.
 Even though this salad is delicious immediately after it comes together, we recommend chilling it for a few hours in the refrigerator to enhance all the flavors.

 Mustard-Dill Tortellini Salad Skewers

-These salads-on-a-stick make outdoor entertaining or holiday gatherings simple.
-Refrigerated cheese tortellini is the secret ingredient that gets this recipe quickly off the starting blocks, and you’re short on time you can mix everything together in your favorite serving bowl and set a table buffet-style.
+Refrigerated cheese tortellini is the secret ingredient that gets this recipe quickly off the starting blocks.
 White wine vinegar, two cloves of fresh garlic, fresh dill, and Dijon mustard, all come together in a sweet-and-tart vinaigrette.
-Drizzle it over the tortellini and the snap peas for just the perfect amount of seasoning—it will give every mouthful just a little bite.
-And serving these skewers is simple so let guests help themselves.
+Drizzle it over the tortellini and the snap peas for the perfect amount of seasoning—it will give every mouthful just a little bite.

 Thai Noodle Salad